-Our clients face separation and divorce for many different reasons, and in many different circumstances, so seek counsel from an experienced family lawyer Arlington VA before relying on what friends or family members tell you, or what you have seen on television!
+Our clients face separation and divorce for many different reasons, and in many different circumstances, so seek counsel from an experienced family lawyer Arlington, VA residents recommend before relying on what friends or family members tell you, or what you have seen on television!

 For example, did you know that Virginia law may require a separation of one year before divorce will be granted, depending on the circumstances?
 This is because Virginia Law seeks to support marriage and family, and tries to help families remain together.

-Finances in separation and divorce are tricky, too – you need a skilled family lawyer Arlington VA to walk you through what spousal and child support you may be entitled to, or what you may owe.
+Finances in separation and divorce are tricky, too – you need a skilled family lawyer Arlington, VA local residents trust to walk you through what spousal and child support you may be entitled to, or what you may owe.

 Your situation is unique: there may have been adultery, cruelty, or desertion – grounds for divorce will guide you differently from uncontested divorce.
-All these factors may impact how your separation and/or divorce unfolds, and only a family lawyer Arlington VA can explain what may happen in your situation.
+All these factors may impact how your separation and/or divorce unfolds, and only a family lawyer in Arlington, VA can explain what may happen in your situation.

 Custody and Visitation